 Beginning in spring 2005, the Claims Conference and WJRO began a large-scale project to compile, image, and make accessible the hundreds of thousands of documents of the Einsatzstab Reichsleiter Rosenberg (ERR).
 These records have been scattered among a large number of archives throughout the world, principally archives in Kiev, Moscow, Berlin, Koblenz, Paris, Amsterdam, Vilnius, New York, and Washington.
-A full description may be seen in Patricia Kennedy Grimsted, Cultural Plunder during World War II - The Dispersed Records of the Einsatzstab Reichsleiter Rosenberg (ERR): A Survey of Records and Bibliography of Available Finding Aids.
-(The survey is online available at www.iisg.nl/publications/errsurvey.)
-This survey documents the current locations of all ERR records, details their contents, and provides links to online sources.
-Written by Patricia Kennedy Grimsted, the preeminent expert on WWII displaced archives, the Survey was funded and assisted by the Claims Conference and published by the International Institute for Social History, whose own massive Amsterdam and Paris library and archival collections were plunderedby the ERR, and whose building on the Keizersgracht in Amsterdam was used for the ERR headquarters in the Netherlands.
-The Survey also describes considerable documentation regarding the subsequent fate, postwar retrieval, and restitution of the ERR loot.
+A Claims Conference sponsored guide, written by Patricia Kennedy Grimsted, the preeminent expert on WWII displaced archives, and entitled Reconstructing the Record of Nazi Cultural Plunder: A Guide to the Dispersed Archives of the Einsatzstab Reichsleiter Rosenberg (ERR) and the Postwar Retrieval of ERR Loot, documents the current locations of all ERR records.
+It further details their contents, and provides links to online sources.
+The Guide also describes considerable documentation regarding the subsequent fate, postwar retrieval, and restitution of the ERR loot.
+As of December 2015, the Introduction to the guide, as well as chapters on the United States, Israel and the Netherlands are available online.
+167